 Setting, or milieu (don’t you love that word?), is the environment or physical time and place in which a story takes place.
 Exotic locales start me dreaming—my imagination goes into overdrive.
-I spent a few months in Mexico and always wanted to set a story there.
+I spent a few months in Pat Conroy’s novels have a powerful sense of place.
+Appalachia is almost another character in Vicki Lane’s books, and Daniel Woodrell’s Winter’s Bone could only have happened in that isolated mountain area.

 Setting provides a backdrop and color.
 Streets, buildings, restaurants, or some wild, rugged terrain—it all depends on your story and what you want to happen.
 Most people write what they know or have a good chance of finding out.
 I wouldn’t set a book in Alaska because I doubt if I could get enough of a feeling for it from books (even Dana Stabenow’s rich and beautiful novels) and movies or the Internet but I could set one in Atlanta or most towns in the South even though I may not have been there.